TradingBotX/market-making-bot/README.md

   When starting the bot will consider the current price of the base currency in USDT and then place 10 orders on each side by maintaining the percent of gap set between each order starting from the current price.
 The amount will be calculated based on the USDT amount mentioned for the orders.
 If an order is completed on either side on any of the exchange, the bot will generate new orders and update the orders on all the exchanges, by placing and canceling required orders, where the bot is active for that given base currency.

 ## Steps to Start the Bot

-To restrict site access to only the local environment, utilize `localhost:port` in the `.env` files for both the client and server components, where `port` refers to the specific port numbers you're using.
-If your intention is to access the site remotely, replace `localhost:port` with `your_ip:port` in both `.env` files, again using the appropriate IP address and port number.
-Once you've configured these settings, proceed to initiate the applications.
-This will guarantee smooth operation, whether you're accessing the applications locally or remotely.

 ### TradingBotX Setup Prerequisites:

   * **Operating System (OS):** Linux-based operating systems (recommended for stability and security).
 Ubuntu 20.04 LTS or later versions are highly recommended.
 Windows and macOS can also be used with certain configurations but may have limitations.